zavh/haapi/readme.md

 Laravel Backend for Home Automation system.
 ---

-This backend  provides API for Web, Andorid and iOS front ends which are all made with React Native.
+This backend  provides API for Web, Andorid and iOS front ends which are all made with React & React Native.
+Front-end packages are kept in a separate repo.

 **Development notes**